Skip to main content

 Programme for Norsewood Centennial banquet, 1972

-The axe and the ‘Scandi wagon’ wheel – a distinctive four-spoke wheel that the settlers used on their heavy wooden drays – were chosen as symbols for this banquet programme.
+The axe and the ‘Scandi wagon’ wheel – a distinctive four-spoked wheel that the settlers used on their heavy wooden drays – were chosen as symbols for this banquet programme.
 The event commemorated the centennial of the founding of Norsewood by Scandinavians.
-Of the 850 people who crowded into the Dannevirke venue, most spoke with a New Zealand accent, and the only Scandinavian word commonly spoken that night was the Swedish toast ‘Skol’.
+Of the 850 people who crowded into the Dannevirke venue, most spoke with a New Zealand accent, and the only Scandinavian word commonly spoken that night was the Swedish toast, ‘Skol’.
 Other activities during the weekend included a parade of floats and bullock wagons, and the ceremonial burning of a Norse galley named Mjolner (Thor’s hammer).

 Te whakamahi i tēnei tūemi